-Small businesses are the lifeblood of the UK and rightly one of the first areas of the economy the Chancellor moved to protect when launching the government’s £350 billion relief efforts in response to Coronavirus.
+Businesses are the lifeblood of the UK and rightly one of the first areas of the economy the government moved to protect when launching the its relief efforts in response to Coronavirus.

-In these turbulent times, access to government-backed funding will prove critical for many businesses plotting a course through fast-changing seas for the next 12 weeks and beyond.
+In these turbulent times, access to government-backed funding has proven critical for many businesses and will continued to do so as they plot a course through fast-changing seas for the next 12 months and beyond.

-The details of the Coronavirus Business Interruption Loan Scheme (CBILS) are now available from British Business Bank and open to applications through the approved lenders.
+The details of the Coronavirus Business Interruption Loan Scheme (CBILS) and Coronavirus large Business Interruption Loan Scheme (CLBILS) are available from British Business Bank and open to applications through the approved lenders.
 A list of the approved lenders is shown below this article indicating those which are regionally focussed.

 The scheme allows lenders to provide facilities of up to £5 million for up to six years, for term loans and asset finance, and up to three years for overdrafts and invoice finance.